forward6/tmeh/index.md

 ---
 layout: default
-title: "The Multiverse Employee Handbook - Quantum Physics Meets Comedy"
+title: "The Multiverse Employee Handbook - Where Science Meets Office Absurdity"
-description: "A mind-bending journey through interdimensional corporate culture with cosmic satire and real scientific insights."
+description: "The only science comedy podcast approved by the Interdimensional Safety Committee.
+Join us as we explore space, physics, and sci-fi scenarios through the lens of corporate culture, where the only thing more mysterious than dark matter is what's growing in the office refrigerator."
 ---
 <div class="background-container">
     <div class="background-overlay"></div>